martaquintao/QuotationAttribution/README.txt

 For more information, please refer to Chapter 4 of [1].

 If you use this corpus in your research, please cite the following work:
-[1] Quint„o, Marta E.(2014).
+[1] Quint√£o, Marta E.(2014).
 Quotation Attribution for Portuguese News Corpora.
 M.Sc.
 Thesis.
-TÈcnico Lisboa/UTL: Portugal.
+T√©cnico Lisboa/UTL: Portugal.

 For any questions or comments, please send email to <marta.pereira.quintao@tecnico.ulisboa.pt>.